L2Ernestoo/L2Ernestoo/README.md

 </p>

 I'm a passionate developer with a love for technology, always looking to learn and build innovative solutions.
 I specialize in the PHP and Laravel ecosystem but am always exploring new tools.
+And I'm also a systems engineer, and I see everything that has a microcontroller...

 ---